Reserve Requirements

 The term can also influence planning before application.
 Some borrowers may delay a purchase or reduce the target price because using too much cash for the down payment would leave the reserve picture too thin.

 A borrower can technically cover the down payment and closing costs, but doing so would leave almost no remaining liquid assets.
-The lender may view that as a weaker file than one where the borrower closes and still retains a meaningful reserve cushion.
+The lender may view that file as weaker than one where the borrower closes and still retains several months of housing payments in reserve.

 Reserve requirements differ from Down Payment because reserves are what remains available after closing, while the down payment is money already committed to the transaction.